 Learn the Psychic of Motorhome Thieves

-It is quite challenging to spot a thief who is about to steal a travel trailer because they are randomly hooking the rig to the towing vehicle.
-Plus, you are unaware whether this person is a legitimate owner or not.
+It is pretty challenging to spot a thief about to steal a travel trailer because they are randomly hooking the rig to the towing vehicle.
+Plus, you are unaware whether this person is a legitimate owner.

 However, it is more evident when a person breaks into the motorhome.
-The truth is, the stolen trailer is mostly not reported because several people do not realize they are witnessing a crime, although they have seen the theft.
+The stolen trailer is mostly not reported because several people do not realize they are witnessing a crime, although they have seen the theft.

 Thieves prefer stealing campers when nobody is at home.
 Professional thieves can even record your patterns and behavior before stealing your RV.